wemersoncesar/big-data-engineer-test/MyExperience.md

 Native Hbase-client can be boilerplate coding when you need to save a DF into Hbase.

 - add a 4th element to the table from extra-driver.csv
 <br>    - Nice exercise here!
-I had already decided to create a new rowkey column before save da data into Hbase composed by two columns.
+I had already decided to create a new rowkey column composed by two columns before save the data into Hbase.
-For that first version, I choose driverId and eventTime columns to merge into a rowkey column, so when I tried to add that only one line with the same eventId into Hbase I had no problem.
+For that first version, I choose driverId and eventId columns to merge into a rowkey column, so when I tried to add that only one line with the same eventId into Hbase I had no problem.

 - Update id = 4 to display routeName as Los Angeles to Santa Clara instead of Santa Clara to San Diego